tnordquist/intergalactic-unknown/docs/index.md

 ## Summary

-I want to create an android application that serves as a game for its users, more specifically a choice based sci-fi survival game.
-The user will embark on an intergalactic journey where they must balance many variables.
-Some of these variables will be rational, like food or supplies, where others will be more subjective like relationship building or the lack thereof.
-My inspiration comes from a love of fiction and more specifically fantasy or science fiction not limited to just literature but also in media of all forms.
+Intergalactic Unknown serves as an exciting android game, more specifically a choice based sci-fi survival game.
+The user will embark on an intergalactic journey where they must balance their ships needs during space travel.
+My inspiration comes from a love of fiction and more specifically fantasy or science fiction of all types.

 ## Intended users